 Thyme – The Multi-Benefit Herb As The Alternative Of Marjoram

-Because thyme and marjoram belong to the same plant family, their flavors are comparable.
-They are widely used as a culinary herb throughout Europe.
+Because they belong to the same plant family, marjoram and thyme’s flavors are comparable.
+They are widely used as culinary herbs throughout Europe.
 Thyme is also a well-known herb that is utilized for medical and ornamental purposes in addition to culinary.

 They have a pleasant scent, mildly sweet and earthy aromas.
 They go well with soups, stews, and casseroles.
 Dried thyme is also an excellent complement to meats and vegetables cooked on the grill or in a roasting pan.

 Besides, there are many different types of thyme, but the most typical ones to use as a substitute for marjoram are French and English variants.
 Because their flavor is as mild as marjoram, you can use the same amount you would go with marjoram for seasoning.

 Use a 1:1 ratio to substitute, for example, 1 fresh thyme leaf for 1 fresh marjoram leaf; or 1 teaspoon of dried thyme for 1 teaspoon of dried thyme.

 The differences between fresh and dried thyme on the steak that you should know.
 You can see this video to know more: